 - Reference: Ramos-Casals M, 2019 (EULAR recommendations)

 DHEA og evening primrose has been used previously, but surveys have not confirmed safe effect, and popularity has slowed.
-There has been a lot of interest recently LDN (low dose naltrexone), but documentation of effect is missing.
-Salagen (pilocarpine) and Evoax (cevilemine) tablets may increase saliva production if a residual function is present, but the drugs may have side effects such as sweating, palpitations, nausea and loose stools.
+There has been a lot of interest recently LDN (low dose naltrexone), but documentation of effect is lacking.
+Salagen (pilocarpine) and Evoax (cevilemine) tablets can increase saliva production if a residual function is present, but the drugs can have side effects such as sweating, palpitations, nausea and loose stools.
 Salagen and Evoax are not approved for normal use in Norway.
-Physicians can apply to the Norwegian Medicines Agency for approval for use in each case.
+A doctor can apply to the Norwegian Medicines Agency for approval for use in each individual case.

 Diet and lifestyle